iggsev/iggsev/README.md

-# Hi, I'm Igor Gusev
+Hi, I'm Igor Gusev 👋

-I am an Applied Math graduate from IME•USP, with a passion for Artificial Intelligence and Statistics.
-My academic project was a theoretical study on Neural Networks, which sparked my interest in Machine Learning.
-Since then, I have been working in the field of Machine Learning for two consulting companies, using my skills to optimize businesses and reduce expenses.
+🎓 I'm an Applied Math graduate from IME•USP, specializing in the fascinating realms of Artificial Intelligence and Statistics.
+My academic journey led me to delve deep into the theoretical intricacies of Neural Networks, sparking a profound interest in Machine Learning.

-## My Experience

-During my time at my first consulting company, I developed a statistical model that optimized bus ticket prices based on demand.
-At my second consulting company, I worked on a project that reduced expenses on resonance machines for a healthcare company.
+💼 Professional Background
+I've spent the last few years harnessing my analytical prowess in the field of Machine Learning, working with two dynamic consulting companies.
+My mission?
+To drive efficiency and cost reduction through data-driven insights.

+🌟 Notable Achievements
+- 🔬 Developed a cutting-edge statistical model during my tenure at my first consulting company.
+This model revolutionized bus ticket pricing by dynamically responding to demand fluctuations, optimizing revenue and passenger satisfaction.
+- 💡 Collaborated on a project at my second consulting company that streamlined expenses for a prominent healthcare organization.
+Our data-driven strategies significantly reduced costs related to resonance machines while enhancing operational efficiency.

+🤖 Let's Connect and Collaborate
+I'm passionate about leveraging data and machine learning to solve complex challenges.
+If you're exploring opportunities in this realm or simply interested in a chat about AI, statistics, or anything data-related, don't hesitate to connect!

+📚 Currently Pursuing
+- 🎓 MSc in Statistics (In Progress): I'm currently working on my Master's in Statistics, focusing on Bayesian Inference, High-Dimensional Statistical Learning, Time Series Analysis, and more.

+🚀 Let's embark on this exciting journey of data exploration and innovation together!
+Connect with me and let's make strides in the world of AI and Statistics.

+#MachineLearning #ArtificialIntelligence #Statistics #DataScience #IMEUSP #Consulting #BayesianInference #DataAnalysis

 ## Connect with me